 Pillar also has four doors.
-Only east door is the original one which gives entry to the tower other three doors are for faking.
+The only east door is the original one which gives entry to the tower other three doors are for faking.

-The temple also has two libraries in northeast and northsouth direction.
-These libraries were made up of sandstone with wide window frames and baseof laterite.
+The temple also has two libraries in the northeast and north-south direction.
+These libraries were made up of sandstone with wide window frames and base of laterite.

-A rectangular courtyard of 42 by 36 meters encloses these two libraries and central pillar having galleries in all sides.
+A rectangular courtyard of 42 by 36 meters encloses these two libraries and central pillar having galleries on all sides.

 Outside you can see baray, or holy reservoir, measuring roughly 200 by 370 meters.

 The term means obviously “king of the gods,” in the sense that one god, generally Śiva, was recognised as higher than others in the Hindu pantheon and through his authority brought order to heaven.
 Court religious ritual, as described repeatedly in the inscription, focused on maintaining a linga, or holy shaft, in which Śiva’s essence was believed to reside.